Visualize with QuickSight

 - Select QuickSight

-- In the QuickSight interface, select Manager QuickSight
+In the QuickSight interface, select Manage QuickSight

 - Select Security & permissions